Oricon: History

+They release an English publication for North America dedicated to anime and manga called Japan Anime News powered by ORICON NEWS.

 Policy

 Oricon monitors and reports on sales of CDs, DVDs, video games, and entertainment content in several other formats; manga and book sales were also formerly covered.
 Charts are published every Tuesday in Oricon Style and on Oricon's official website.
 Every Monday, Oricon receives data from outlets, but data on merchandise sold through certain channels does not make it into the charts.
 For example, the debut single of NEWS, a pop group, was released only through 7-Eleven stores, which are not covered by Oricon, and its sales were not reflected in the Oricon charts.
 Oricon's rankings of record sales are therefore not completely accurate.
 Before data was collected electronically, the charts were compiled on the basis of faxes that were sent from record shops.

 Controversy

 In 2006, Oricon sued journalist Hiro Ugaya when he was quoted in a Saizo (or Cyso) magazine article as suggesting that Oricon was manipulating its statistics to benefit certain management companies and labels, specifically Johnny and Associates.
 Ugaya condemned the lawsuit as an example of a strategic lawsuit against public participation (SLAPP) in Japan.
 The lawsuit, filed by Oricon on November 17, 2006, accused Ugaya of "mendacious comments" and demanded 50 million yen (318,000 euros) in damages.
 In the interview, Ugaya had questioned the validity of Oricon's hit chart on the grounds that its statistical methods were not transparent.
 Many NGOs, including Reporters Without Borders, denounced the lawsuit as a violation of free expression.
 A Tokyo District Court initially ordered Ugaya to pay one million yen in damages, but Ugaya appealed to the Tokyo high court.
 Oricon later dropped the charges, after a 33-month battle.
 A settlement was reached under which the publisher of Saizo magazine, who intervened in the lawsuit from the High Court, apologized to Ugaya for "publishing inaccurate comments without permission" and paid him 5 million yen, and also apologized to Oricon for discrediting the chart.
 Oricon waived its claim for damages and Ugaya, who had also filed a counterclaim for damages, waived his counterclaim.
 No criminal charge was laid against the journalist.

 Dropping a lawsuit is rare in Japan; for example, only 0.1% of cases that ended in 2007 were on account of the plaintiff ceasing the case.
+(Note: For abandonments in all first-instance cases before the district courts.
+Withdrawals account for approximately 33.08%, and in second-instance cases before all high courts, about 0.06% are abandonments and 6.38% are withdrawals (Supreme Court of Japan.
+Judicial Statistics: FY2017, Civil and Administrative Cases).)